Noise2Recon: Enabling Joint MRI Reconstruction and Denoising with Semi-Supervised and Self-Supervised Learning: Results

 \subsection{Baseline Comparisons}

-In these experiments, we evaluate how Noise2Recon performed compared to supervised DL and CS baselines in (1) label scarce settings, where only a subset of training scans have ground-truth references, and (2) OOD settings, such as low-SNR acquisitions and unseen accelerations.
+In these experiments, we evaluate how Noise2Recon performed compared to supervised and self-supervised DL and CS baselines in (1) label-scarce settings, where only a subset of training scans have ground-truth references, and (2) OOD settings, such as low-SNR acquisitions and unseen accelerations.

-\paragraph{Label scarce settings:} Noise2Recon outperformed both DL and CS baselines in label-scarce settings.
-Table \ref{tbl:label-scarcity-k1} shows the average performance of different methods trained with 1 supervised scan ($k$=1).
-With \textit{14 times fewer} supervised training examples, Noise2Recon performs on par with supervised methods (Fig. \ref{fig:label-scarcity-bar}).
+\paragraph{Label scarce settings} Noise2Recon outperformed both DL and CS baselines in label-scarce settings of 1 supervised scan \RV{for both feed-forward U-Net and unrolled architectures (\cref{tbl:label-scarcity-k1,tbl:label-scarcity-k1-unrolled})}.
+When measuring label-efficiency, Noise2Recon performed on par with supervised methods despite being trained with \textit{14 times fewer} supervised training examples (\cref{fig:label-scarcity-bar}).
 In addition, Noise2Recon performance did not drop as the number of supervised scans increased.
-Qualitatively, reconstructions with Noise2Recon had considerably less blurring and reduced noise around key anatomical structures than DL baselines trained with the same number of supervised scans (Fig. \ref{fig:sample-images-1sub}).
+Qualitatively, reconstructions with Noise2Recon had reduced blurring and noise around key anatomical structures compared to both supervised and self-supervised DL baselines trained with the same number of supervised scans (Fig. \ref{fig:sample-images-1sub}).

-\paragraph{Reconstructing low SNR data:} Among data-driven methods, those that used noise-based augmentations (i.e. Noise2Recon, Supervised+Aug, and Supervised+Aug-FT) achieved higher image quality compared to their non-augmented counterparts (Supervised and Supervised-FT), which amplified noise artifacts at higher noise levels (Fig. \ref{fig:noisy-line-graph}).
+\paragraph{Reconstructing low-SNR data} Among data-driven methods, those that used noise-based augmentations (i.e. Noise2Recon, Supervised+Aug, and Supervised+Aug-FT) achieved higher image quality compared to their non-augmented counterparts (Supervised and Supervised-FT), which amplified noise artifacts at higher noise levels (Fig. \ref{fig:noisy-line-graph}).
 Unlike the augmentation-based approaches, Supervised and Supervised-FT performance also deteriorated with increase in training data.
 While the metrics for Supervised+Aug and Supervised+Aug-FT methods were higher than non-augmentation approaches, images reconstructed with these methods were considerably blurrier than the reconstructed images from non-augmentation baselines.
-In contrast, Noise2Recon sufficiently suppressed noise artifacts without excessively blurring the image (Fig. \ref{fig:noisy-sample-images}).
+In contrast, Noise2Recon sufficiently suppressed noise artifacts without excessively blurring the image (Fig. \ref{fig:sample-images-1sub}).
 On the other hand, Supervised resulted in amplified noise artifacts in reconstructed images, which may indicate overfitting of these methods to non-noisy scans.